inspetor/slate/source/index.html.md

 ## Auth

-The Auth Model will contain information about log ins and log outs in your platform.
+The Auth Model will contain information about logins and logouts in your platform.

 ### Properties